maryrosecook/DEPRECATED-essays/gitfromtheinsideout/essay.md

 file://images/17-a4b3ondeputyshowingbase.png

 Graph property: commits have parents.
-Git behaviour: it is possible to find the point at which two lineages diverged.
+Git behavior: it is possible to find the point at which two lineages diverged.
 Git traces backwards from `b3` to find all its ancestors and backwards from `a4` to find all its ancestors.
 It finds the most recent ancestor shared by both lineages.
 This is the base commit.

-Third, Git generates the indices for the receiver, giver and base commits.
+Third, Git generates the indices for the base, receiver and giver commits.

 Fourth, Git generates a diff that contains the changes required to go from the content of the receiver commit to the content of the giver commit.
 This diff is a list of file paths that point to a change: add, remove, modify or conflict.